Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 RED Brick Software Images
 -------------------------

-The RED Brick software image is stored on a Micro SD-Card.
+The RED Brick software image is stored on a Micro-SD-Card.
 It is a modified `Debian <http://www.debian.org/>`__ image and available in two different
 versions: The ''full'' and the ''fast'' image.
 Both images support the execution of your code and come with the full suite of Tinkerforge